FIVE RESORT TOWNS YOU WILL LOVE

 The northern-most village – has a fantastic beach and boardwalk

 If you’re after the best beach in Cinqueterre, this is the place.
 The long stretch of flat sandy white beach is something the other towns don’t have.
 Which is why the beach here is full of people in Summertime; it’s by far the nicest and provides umbrellas and other beach equipment.
-Monterosso is in fact two separate towns, the old and the new side, and the largest of the five communities.
-There is more accommodation options here to choose from than the other villages.
+Monterosso is in fact two separate towns, the old side and the new side, and is the largest of the five communities.
+There is more accommodation options here to choose from than the other villages too.
 I would certainly recommend staying in Monterosso Al Mare.

 The second village – it has a small beach and harbour